Remsya/M2Process/README.md

 This repository contains the reference implementation of the algorithm detailed in *Continuous simulation of storm processes*, by Demangeot et al., as well as a basic R interface.

 ## Code
-A starting code is provided in ```SimM2Process.R```, where the user can call the C++ source code to simulate within a *d-rectangle* or a *d-sphere*, where *d* can be any dimension.
+A starting code is provided in ```SimM2Process.R```, where the user can call the C++ source code to simulate within a *d-rectangle* or a *d-sphere*, where *d* can be any dimension (Note that the path should be adapted at the beginning of the file).
 Instructions for 2D-visualization are also provided.
 For now, two storm processes are available in the library:
 - Laplace storms (e.g. Gaussian): ![f(u)=e^{-\left(\dfrac{u}{a}\right)^\alpha}](https://latex.codecogs.com/svg.latex?f(u)=e^{-\left(\dfrac{u}{a}\right)^\alpha})
 - Student storms (e.g. Cauchy): ![f(u)=\left(1+\dfrac{u^2}{a^2}\right)^{-\alpha}](https://latex.codecogs.com/svg.latex?f(u)=\left(1+\dfrac{u^2}{a^2}\right)^{-\alpha})